 The daily maximum method allows Stanford travelers who are traveling on non-sponsored funds to be reimbursed for their actual expenses up to $90 a day for domestic trips, and $140 for international trips.
 Stanford travelers are not required to attach receipts in the Expense Requests System unless there is an individual expense of $75 or more, although schools and units may require all receipts to be attached at their local discretion.

 Non-Stanford travelers (visitors) must always be reimbursed for actual expenses up to the daily maximum regardless of funding source, as they are not eligible for per diem reimbursement.
-In these instances, all receipts are required in the Expense Requests System.
+For more information on visitor travel payment and reimbursement methods, visit Business and Travel Expense Policies.

 - The maximums below include the actual cost per person for food, tax, tip and alcohol (excludes room rental and non-food costs).
 The total cost for the meal, including all fees, taxes and tips, should not exceed the daily per person maximum.

 - Individual schools and units may choose to set lower limits and may require all receipts to be submitted.